pemcg/manageiq-automation-howto-guide/chapter4/the_miqaeservice_model.md

 ###Distributed Ruby (dRuby)

 Distributed Ruby (dRuby) is used as the communication mechanism between a Worker and the Automate Method it spawns.
 Many of the $evm methods such as _.root_ and _.object_ are  dRuby stub objects (_DRb::DRbObject_ objects).
-The actual methods are DRb server methods that run in a different namespace, accessed using a URI such as...
+The actual methods are DRb server methods that run in a different namespace, accessed using a URI such as:

  ```
  druby://127.0.0.1:52182